 Conventional closed decking usually incorporates 6 individual inserts, and sometimes as much as 8.
 Although this offers considerably greater support than the factory semi-closed deck or open deck design, it can be significantly enhanced.

 First, the factory semi-closed deck stems are CNC machined out of the case half.

 The plate alloy then requires a 2 step process; we machine out the insert design from the plate, then use a super fine burr to clean and polish the insert to prepare for installation.

 At this point, we hydraulic press the closed deck insert into the engine case half until we have 3mm of alloy remaining above the deck surface; this is milled down to 0.3mm via CNC machine.
 A specific template is then programmed to CNC drill the coolant galleries into the insert; the gallery is designed to maximise cooling efficiency without compromising strength.

-If the block is to be assembled with 13mm or 14mm head studs, the CNC machine will drill, ream and tap the new thread size.
+If the block is to be assembled with 13mm head studs, the CNC machine will drill, ream and tap the new thread size.
 Once the threading procedure is complete, we perform a 2 stage diamond tip cut on the surface to achieve a level finish.
 The block is now ready for regular bore machining processes required for the build.

 Plates of 6061 Alloy are pre-cut before the CNC machine precisely machines out the deck insert.

 The factory semi-closed deck bridges are initially machined out in a staged process.